-- ii) The evaluation of the Internship Report shall be done by the external examiners to be appointed by the Vice-Chancellor on the recommendations of the P.G.Board of the Institute. - iii) The marks obtained by the candidate for the Summer Internship shall be taken into account when he appears in any future examination under reappear clause. - 16.
-The Summer Internship Report, wherever specified will be submitted as under: - i) The typing should be done on both sides of the paper (instead of single side printing) - ii) The font size should be 12 with Times New Roman font. - iii) The Internship Report may be typed in 1.5 line spacing.
-But the References/Bibliography should be typed in single space. - iv) The paper should be A-4 size. - v) Two copies meant for the purpose of evaluation may be spiral bound in paper and submitted to the Controller of Examination.

-- The candidate shall be required to submit two typed copies of the Project Report.
-The last date for receipt of Project Report in the office of the Controller of Examinations shall be one month before the commencement of the tenth semester examination. - ii) The Project Report shall be evaluated by external examiners to be appointed by the Vice-Chancellor on the recommendation of the PG Board of Studies in Management. - iii) The marks obtained by the candidate for the project report shall be taken into account when he appears in any future examination under reappear clause.

-- i) The comprehensive viva-voce shall be conducted by a Board of Examiners to be appointed by the Vice-Chancellor on the recommendation of the PG Board of the Institute consisting of the following members: - a) One Internal Faculty, nominated by the Director of the concerned Institute;

-- b) One External Examiners from the academic field; and - c) One Executive from reputed organizations.

-Two members shall form the quorum.

-- ii) The marks obtained by the candidate for the viva-voce shall be taken into account when he appears in any future examiner under re-appear clause. - 19.
-The practical examination(s) of the courses (wherever specified) shall be conducted by the following Board of Examiners, consisting of two members: - a) One internal faculty member (to be appointed by the Director of the Institute); and - b) One external examiner (to be appointed by the Vice-Chancellor on the recommendations of the PG Board of the Institute).
+b) The font size should be 12 with Times New Roman font. c) The Training Report may be typed in 1.5 line spacing.
+But the References/Bibliography should be typed in single space. d) The paper should be A-4 size. e) Two copies meant for the purpose of evaluation may be bound in paper- and submitted to the approved authority.
+17 The comprehensive viva-voce shall be conducted by a Board of Examiners to be need by the Vice-Chancellor on the recommendation of the Chairman, UG Board of Studies University, consisting of the following members: i) One Internal Faculty, nominated by the Director/Principal of the concerned Institute/College; ii) One External Examiners from the academic field; and iii) One Executive from reputed organizations.
+(Two members shall form the quorum.) (b) appear The marks obtained by the candidate in the viva-voce shall be taken into account when he is in any future examiner under re-appear clause.
+18. ractical exam(s) of the courses (wherever specified) shall be conducted by the following of Examiners, consisting of two members: a) b) One internal faculty member(to be appointed by the Director of the concerned Institute); and One external examiner (to be appointed by the Vice-Chancellor on the recommendations of the UG Board of Studies.)
+19. The m inimum percentage of marks to pass the examination in each semester shall be:

-C. PROMOTION AND REAPPEAR

-- 20. The minimum percentage of marks to pass the examination in each semester shall be: - a) 40% in each written papers internal assessment and workshop, separately; - b) 40% in Internship Report/Project Report /Computer Practical and Viva-Voce, separately; - c) 40% in the total of each semester examination.
+- a) 40% in each written papers and internal assessment/computer practical/workshop; - b) 40% in Training Report and Viva-Voce/Comprehensive Viva-voce, separately; - c) 40% in the total of each semester examination.